logo

 If your controller works with a wired connection, continue to step four.
 If it doesn't, contact an Xbox controller repair pro to get it fixed.

-4. Update the software in your controller
+4. Update the controller software

 1. Keep your controller connected to your console with a USB cable.
 Make sure the cable is damage-free and firmly plugged in on both sides.